dd9jn/rfc4880bis/rfc4880bis.md

 Also note that when an MPI is encrypted, the length refers to the plaintext MPI.
 It may be ill-formed in its ciphertext.

+## Simple Octet Strings

+Simple Octet Strings (also called SOSs) are used to convey arbitrary octet strings with a length of up to 8191 octets.

+An SOS consists of two pieces: a two-octet scalar that is the length of the octet string measured in bits followed by an opaque string of octets of this length.
+An SOS is compatible to the format of an MPI.

+The entire size of an SOS is ((SOS.length + 7) / 8) + 2 octets.
+The
+length of a well-formed SOS is always a multiple of 8 but implementations SHOULD gracefully handle non-well-formed SOSs.

 ## Key IDs

 A Key ID is an eight-octet scalar that identifies a